Battle of Mullaitivu (1996): Operation Thrivida Pahara

-The 2nd battalion of the Special Forces Regiment, led by Colonel Raj Vijayasiri, who had been carrying out operations in Kudumbimalai/Thoppigala, were despatched on the evening of 18 July 1996, via Punanai and Trincomalee, to support the 1st battalion.
+The 2nd battalion of the Special Forces Regiment, led by Colonel Raj Vijayasiri, who had been carrying out operations in Kudumbimalai/Thoppigala, were dispatched on the evening of 18 July 1996, via Punanai and Trincomalee, to support the 1st battalion.
 The 2nd battalion managed to make radio contact with a group of isolated troops inside the base.
 Lafir was fatally wounded on the morning of 19 July 1996 when shrapnel from mortar fire pierced his brain - he died later that morning.
 36 other commandos were killed whilst 60 more were wounded.

 As 18 July 1996 drew to a close the three service commanders re-located to Trincomalee.
 The Joint Operations Headquarters, which had been functioning from Anuradhapura, was moved temporarily to SLAF China Bay near Trincomalee.

 After much delay, the infantry reinforcements from Jaffna peninsula reached the high seas off Mullaitivu at dawn on 19 July 1996 but it was afternoon when they began moving towards the coast, escorted by navy patrol boats.
-At around 4.30pm the SLNS Ranaviru, one of the escort vessels, was surrounded by six Sea Tigers boats.
-The Ranaviru managed to destroy two Sea Tigers boats before a third rammed into the Ranaviru, causing it to explode and killing 36 sailors on board.
+At around 4.30pm the SLNS Ranaviru, one of the escort vessels, was surrounded by six Sea Tiger boats.
+Ranaviru managed to destroy two Sea Tiger boats before a third rammed into her, causing the ship to explode and killing 34 of her crew.
 Only seven bodies could be recovered from the seas in the ensuing gun battle.
 The attempts to land troops by sea were aborted.

 MI-17 helicopters trying to drop troops near Alampil encountered heavy resistance from the LTTE so a decision was made to drops troops at another location.
 On 20 July 1996 one of the MI-17 helicopters sustained damage to its fuel pipeline following fire from LTTE but managed to safely return to a neighbouring base.

 The two Special Forces Regiment battalions eventually linked up and established a beach-head 5 km south of Mullaitivu.
 The navy landed troops belonging to the 2nd battalion of the Commando Regiment, 6th battalion of the Sri Lanka Light Infantry and 7th battalion of the Gemunu Watch at the beach-head on 21 July 1996.
 The troops came under heavy mortar fire from the LTTE and it wasn't until 23 July 1996 that they started advancing, under heavy LTTE fire, towards the base.
 When they reached the southern perimeter of the base they discovered that all the buildings inside the base had been razed to the ground.
 There was unbearable stench of decayed and dismembered bodies and many of the troops felt physically sick.
 There was a fear that the LTTE had mined and booby trapped the base.
 The troops also faced resistance from LTTE positions in the northern and western ends of the base.